My observations of the Calais Jungle refugee camp

 Residents and volunteers worked together to keep the Calais Jungle as clean as possible and to contain the spread of disease due to rodent infestation and water contamination.
 That being said, conditions change with weather.
 Since I was there in the summer, things were in relatively good shape.

-Refugees in the Calais Jungle Aren’t Lazy Bums Looking for a Handout
+Refugees in the Calais Jungle aren’t lazy bums looking for handouts

 Opponents of the camp are fond of describing the refugees in the Calais Jungle as lazy bums looking for a handout.
 That they enjoy living in a place where they have limited rights, depend on others for basic necessities, and are subject to regular abuse at the hands of the Compagnies Républicaines de Sécurité (CRS) riot police.